purnimasrivastava2308/retail-analytics-data-warehouse/docs/architecture.md

       └─────────────────────────────
 ```

-The architecture provides a clear separation between **raw ingestion, data transformation, business-ready analytics, and machine learning**, while the Gold layer serves as the trusted source for downstream BI and predictive analytics.
+The architecture provides a clear separation between **raw ingestion, data transformation, business-ready analytics, and machine learning**.

+Targeted indexing in the Silver layer improves transformation performance, while Gold-layer indexing and `fact_sales` partitioning optimize downstream analytical workloads.

+The Gold layer serves as the trusted source for Tableau dashboards, analytical SQL queries, and machine learning workflows.